veg/hyphy-analyses/RER/README.md

 ### Hypothesis testing

-The `RER` analysis will conduct all six nested model pairs likelihood ratio tests (LRT) and report the results as Holm-Bonferroni corrected p-values.
+The `MoleRate` analysis will conduct all available nested model pairs likelihood ratio tests (LRT) and report the results as Holm-Bonferroni corrected p-values.

 ### Example: `LIM2`